cyanide126/SimpleTodo/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
-Here are some of the challenges I encountered
+Here are some of the challenges I encountered:
-1. I
+1. I had trouble understanding the RecyclerView adapter while following the tutorial so I spent sometime reading the documentation.
+1. I initially couldn't get the button to align to the bottom of the screen because I didn't check the align_parent.
+1. The app kept on crashing but I didn't know I had to look Logcat until later.
 ## License

     Copyright [yyyy] [name of copyright owner]